Learning Off-Policy with Online Planning: H-step Lookahead with Learned Model and Value Function

-\end{theorem} \begin{proof} Due to the page limit, we defer the proof to Appendix~\ref{ap:theory}.
-We also provide extension of Theorem~\ref{thm:h_step_thm} under assumptions on model generalization and concentrability in Corollary \ref{thm:h_step_model_gen} and Theorem~\ref{thm:h_step_fitted_q} respectively in Appendix~\ref{ap:theory}. \end{proof} \textbf{H-step Lookahead Policy vs H-step Fixed Horizon Policy:} The fixed-horizon policy $\pi_{H}$ can be considered as a special case of $\pi_{H, \hat{V}}$ with $\hat{V}(s)=0 ~\forall s \in \mathcal{S}$.
-Following Theorem \ref{thm:h_step_thm}, $\epsilon_{\hat{V}}=\max_s|V^*(s)|$ implies a potentially large optimality gap.
-This suggests that learning a value function that better approximates $V^*$ than $\hat{V}(s)=0$ will give us a smaller optimality gap in the worst case. \textbf{H-step lookahead policy vs 1-step greedy policy:} By comparing Lemma~\ref{lemma:greedy_lookahead} and Theorem~\ref{thm:h_step_thm}, we observe that the performance of the H-step lookahead policy $\pi_{H,\hat{V}}$ reduces the dependency on the value function error $\epsilon_v$ by a factor of $\gamma^H$ while introducing an additional dependency on the model error $\epsilon_m$.
+\textbf{H-step lookahead policy vs 1-step greedy policy:} By comparing Lemma~\ref{lemma:greedy_lookahead} and Theorem~\ref{thm:h_step_thm}, we observe that the performance of the H-step lookahead policy $\pi_{H,\hat{V}}$ reduces the dependency on the value function error $\epsilon_v$ at least by a factor of $\gamma^{H-1}$ while introducing an additional dependency on the model error $\epsilon_m$.
 This implies that the H-step lookahead is beneficial when the value-function bias dominates the bias in the learned model.
 In the low data regime, the value function bias can result from compounded sampling errors~\cite{agarwal2019reinforcement} and is likely to dominate the model bias, as evidenced by the success of model-based RL methods in the low-data regime~\cite{argenson2020model,matsushima2020deployment,janner2019trust}; we observe this hypothesis to be consistent with our experiments where H-step lookahead offers large gains in sample efficiency.
 Further, errors in value learning with function approximation can stem from a number of reasons explored in previous work, some of them being Overestimation, Rank Loss, Divergence, Delusional bias, and Instability~\cite{thrun1993issues,fu2019diagnosing,fujimoto2018addressing,kumar2019stabilizing,kumar2020implicit}.
 Although this result may be intuitive to many practitioners, it has not been shown theoretically; further, we demonstrate that we can use this insight to improve the performance of state-of-the-art methods for online RL, offline RL, and safe RL.